apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 #### deprecated JUnit4 style tests
 There is the deprecated way to write tests using JUnit4 style.
 This is not recommended, but you can still use it on Maven 3.
-For Maven 4 only JUnit4 style tests will not be supported.
+For Maven 4 only JUnit5 style tests are available and JUnit4 will not be supported there anymore.
+Please consider migrating your JUnit4 MojoTests to JUnit5.
 Below is an example:

 ```java